The entry point to Unity AR —— AR Session

 - More session operation principles

-- Try to create session in the scene
+- Try creating a session in the scenario

-- Learn about the methods and functions of initialization
+- Understand the methods and purposes of initialization

 - Learn how to determine availability and device support